Yaroslav the Wise: Rise to the throne

 The early years of Yaroslav's life are mostly unknown.
 He was one of the numerous sons of Vladimir the Great, presumably his second by Rogneda of Polotsk, although his actual age (as stated in the Primary Chronicle and corroborated by the examination of his skeleton in the 1930s) would place him among the youngest children of Vladimir.

 It has been suggested that he was a child begotten out of wedlock after Vladimir's divorce from Rogneda and marriage to Anna Porphyrogenita, or even that he was a child of Anna Porphyrogenita herself.
 French historian Jean-Pierre Arrignon argues that he was indeed Anna's son, as this would explain his interference in Byzantine affairs in 1043.
 William Humphreys also favors a reconstruction making Yaroslav the son, rather than the step-son, of Anna, by invoking onomastic arguments.
 It is curious that Yaroslav named his elder son Vladimir (after his own father) and one of his daughters Anna (as if after his own mother).
 There is a certain pattern in his sons having Slavic names, and his daughters having Greek names only.
 Furthermore, Yaroslav's maternity by Rogneda of Polotsk had been questioned by Mykola Kostomarov in the 19th century.

 Yaroslav figures prominently in the Norse sagas under the name Jarisleif the Lame; his legendary lameness (probably resulting from an arrow wound) was corroborated by the scientists who examined his remains.

 In his youth, Yaroslav was sent by his father to rule the northern lands around Rostov.
-He was transferred to Veliky Novgorod, as befitted a senior heir to the throne, in 1010.
+In 1010 he was transferred to Veliky Novgorod, after the death of his brother, Vysheslav Vladimirovich, who rules in Novgorod.
 While living there, he founded the town of Yaroslavl (literally, "Yaroslav's") on the Volga River.
 His relations with his father were apparently strained, and grew only worse on the news that Vladimir bequeathed the Kievan throne to his younger son, Boris.
 Yaroslav refused to pay tribute to Kiev in 1014 and brought over Varangians from overseas, with only Vladimir's illness and subsequent death in July 1015 preventing a war.